THE PARK ALL YEAR ROUND

 Spring is the radiant, green time of year.
 The buds are bursting, and bird song is in the air.
 The migrating birds return one by one; of the song birds, the willow warbler is the first, then the chiffchaff and, by May, the chorus is assembled, accompanied by croaking green frogs in sun-dappled pools.
 Spring snowflakes and white butterburs bloom by the ponds, while white anemones carpet the forest floor.
 In the meadow are glimpses of corydalis, cowslips, buttercups and bitter cress.
 Fences and woodland edges turn white with the waves of blooming blackthorn, hawthorn, and cherry.

 The forest turns deep green, dense, and sometimes dark; but the woodland ponds still wink through the twigs and leaves.
-Now the birds are more heard than seen in the thick foliage.
+Now the birds are primarily heard rather than seen in the thick foliage.
 Their song is more subdued, replaced later in the summer by the sounds of fledgling tits.
 Pigeons still coo from the tall trees.

 The cattle and horses graze in the meadows, keeping the commons open and full of flowers.
 Starlings search eagerly for larvae and worms to take back to their young – before, young and old in unison, they strike out for the ripened fruit in the cherry trees.